Cozy Peach Kitchen

 Labeled ingredients used to make air fryer chickpeas.

-• Chickpeas: I use one 15.5 ounce can of chickpeas but you can use an equal amount of chickpeas cooked from dry.
+• Chickpeas: I use one 15.5-ounce can of chickpeas but you can use an equal amount of chickpeas cooked from dry.
+One can typically yields about 1 ½ cups cooked chickpeas.

-• Olive oil is my go-to but any neutral oil works.
+• Olive oil is my go-to but any neutral oil, like canola or avocado oil, works here.

 • Salt is optional but recommended.
 I use kosher salt.